The Platform-Agnostic Artist Building Audiences In A Decentralized Media Landscape

 - In the years since Spotify launched, streaming has become the de facto mode of consumption for many music fans

-- Playlists have replaced Albums for of music more of consumers are using curated playlists through Spotify and Apple Music than they did six months previously
+- Playlists have replaced Albums for of music consumers more of consumers are using curated playlists through Spotify and Apple Music than they did six months previously

 - Visual formats are no longer constrained by the platform considerations of previous eras